 • The classic "I was never served" defense

 This is where professional process servers provide critical value.
 A detailed, notarized affidavit of service -- combined with audio/video documentation -- makes it nearly impossible for a defendant to successfully challenge service.
-Papers Delivered includes time-stamped audio/video documentation with GPS location verification on every serve, eliminating the "I was never served" defense.
+Papers Delivered can provide time-stamped audio/video documentation with GPS location verification on request, eliminating the "I was never served" defense.

 How Many Attempts Are Required?